 high fiber foods

 Raspberries are one of the highest fiber fruits that you can find, packing 8 grams per cup.
-There are a ton of different ways you can add them to your diet, whether you mix into yogurt, a smoothie, What Are Normal Cholesterol Levels.
+There are a ton of different ways you can add them to your diet, whether you mix into yogurt, a smoothie, oatmeal, or just munch on them for a snack.

 6. Blueberries